-Sunnyfield is dependent upon continuing support from its clients through their NDIS and DSS funding, the NSW Department of Health for funding and Department of Communities and Justice (previously Department of Family and Community Services) for a number of property leases.
-Refer to Note 19 in the financial statements for further details.
+Sunnyfield is dependent upon continuing support from its clients through their NDIS and DSS funding, the NSW Department of Health for funding, Department of Communities and Justice (previously Department of Family and Community Services) for a number of property leases and NSW Government for Crown Land leases.
+Refer to Note 19 in the consolidated financial statements for further details.